EIN-lab/pupillometry-raspi/CAMGUI.md

 # Usage of the camera guided user interface (GUI)

 ## Introduction
+This is a guide to the graphical user interface (GUI) installed to '/home/pi/Code/camera-gui/'.
+The GUI lets you control the camera without having to issue any commands via command line.
 The following steps will show you how to use CamGUI.py with its various optional parameters.

 ## Basic instructions
-In order for the camera GUI to start, both the camera and the BrightPi need to be connected to the raspberry (see the [assembly guide](./README.md) for more information on how to get set up).
+In order for the camera GUI to start, both the camera and the BrightPi need to be connected to the raspberry (see the [assembly guide](./ASSEMBLY.md) for more information on how to get set up).
 When everything is connected properly, the GUI is started by typing the following in a terminal window.

 ```bash